 The investigation and conservation of archaeological resources shall be completed in consultation with Indigenous communities.

-Identified potential archaeological sites may require consultations with the Ministry of Tourism, Culture and Sport and an archaeological assessment, The assessment should;
+Identified potential archaeological sites may require consultations with the Ministry of Tourism, Culture and Sport and an archaeological assessment.
+The assessment should;

 Be undertaken by a qualified archaeologist licensed under the Ontario Heritage Act.